 The events in their order are as follows: First, God created all things in six days.
 Second, he rested on the seventh day.
 Third, he blessed and sanctified the day on which he had rested, for a Rest-day, or Sabbath-day for mankind.
-Remember this, that God did not make the Sabbath by Six days shalt thou labor, and do all thy work; resting on the seventh day, but after he had rested kept by man, whom he had made in his own image.
+Remember this, that God did not make the Sabbath by resting on the seventh day, but after he had rested on that day he blessed it and set it apart to be kept by man, whom he had made in his own image.